Green Bay Packers: Radio

-The flagship station of the Packers Radio Network is Good Karma Brands's WTMJ in Milwaukee, which was the former flagship of the Journal Broadcast Group before its merger with E. W. Scripps Company in April 2015; Scripps itself sold their Milwaukee radio assets to GKB in November 2018, and the team then brought their broadcast operations in-house, thus the personnel is directly employed by the team.
-WTMJ has aired Packers games since 1929, the longest association between a radio station and an NFL team to date, and the only rights deal in American professional sports where a station outside of the team's main metro area is the radio flagship.
-While this might be unusual, the station can be heard at city-grade strength at all hours in Green Bay proper.
-Games air in Green Bay on WTAQ (1360/97.5) and WIXX-FM (101.1), and WAPL (105.7) and WHBY (1150) in Appleton and the Fox Cities.
+The flagship station of the Packers Radio Network is iHeartMedia's WRIT-FM (95.7) in Milwaukee.
+Formerly, Good Karma Brands's WTMJ in Milwaukee, served as the flagship station, and had broadcast the team's games since 1929, producing the games until the end of the 2018 season, when the team brought their broadcast operations in-house, thus the personnel is directly employed by the team.
+WTMJ's relationship with the team was the longest-lived between a radio station and an NFL team, and the only rights deal in American professional sports where a station outside of the team's main metro area is the radio flagship, as WTMJ's signal is city-grade across eastern Wisconsin.
+Games air in Green Bay on WTAQ (1360/97.5) and WIXX-FM (101.1), and WYDR (94.3) in Appleton and the Fox Cities.

 Wayne Larrivee is the play-by-play announcer and Larry McCarren is the color analyst.
 Larrivee joined the team after many years as the Chicago Bears' announcer.
 Jim Irwin and Max McGee were the longtime radio announcers before Larrivee and McCarren.
 When victory is assured for the Packers, either a game-winning touchdown, interception or a crucial 4th down defensive stop, Larrivee's trademark declaration of "And there is your dagger!" signifies the event.
-In limited circumstances where the Milwaukee Brewers are in either playoff or post-season contention and their play-by-play takes priority, WTMJ's sister FM station WKTI (94.5) currently airs Packer games to avert game conflicts.
-Surrounding pre-game programming is also carried on sister station WAUK (540), an ESPN Radio affiliate and former competitor which produced unofficial Packers programming for years.

-On October 27, 2021, the Packers announced that it would end its longtime association with WTMJ at the end of the season, with iHeartMedia's sports radio station WRNW (97.3) becoming the team's Milwaukee radio affiliate in 2022.
+On October 27, 2021, the Packers announced that it would end its longtime association with WTMJ at the end of the season, with WRNW becoming the team's Milwaukee radio affiliate in 2022.
+WRIT-FM became the team's Milwaukee affiliate starting with the team's away game with Arizona on October 19, 2025, after WRNW switched to an adult contemporary format after layoffs which affected most of the sports talk station's hosts and personnel.